Jane Visvader: Career and research

 Visvader has published work investigating the role of cells of origin in cancer and in particular focuses on the role of stem cells, which she believes may be a key to understanding breast cancer.
-She was elected to the Australian Academy of Sciences in 2012 and is currently (January 2022 - December 2027) a member of the International Exchanges Committee.
+She was elected to the Australian Academy of Science in 2012 and is currently (January 2022 - December 2027) a member of the International Exchanges Committee.
 The International Exchanges scheme allows a flexible platform for UK based scientists to interact with scientists around the world.

 Visvader is a board member of the Cancer Council Victoria, Medical & Scientific Committee.

 Patents

 Visvader is a named inventor on five patents relating to cancer research focused on stem cell isolation and diagnostics.